Developments in the Northern Netherlands Maritime Innovation System

-The GDMIEN-NL project is co-funded by
+The GDMIEN-NL project is co-founded by:

 The high (replacement) demand for shortsea ships combined with the energy transition offers the Northern Netherlands maritime sector huge development opportunities.
 The strong need for emission-free shipping provides great opportunities to strengthen the Northern Netherlands’ innovative maritime ‘ecosystem’ by developing emission-reducing technologies.
 Combined with more efficient shipbuilding processes through digitalisation and robotisation the Northern Netherlands maritime industry can lead the way in the transition to large-scale zero-emission shipping and digital shipbuilding.